 Jack grew up in the country and attended a one room school house with all eight grades in one room.
 His family would later move to Harrodsburg where he attended Harrodsburg High School.
-In high school, he played football and basketball.
-He also got married before he graduated.
+In high school, he played football and basketball, and he also got married before he graduated.

 After high school, Jack started school at Western Kentucky University.
 He also soon learned that he was going to be a father.
 The longer he was in school, the more depressed he became, so he dropped out and bought a truck and started to haul pasteurized milk.
-In 1939, he became the father of a son.
-In 1940, he was working as a director for the W. P. A.
+In 1939, he became the father of a son, and was working as a director for the Works Projects Administration.

 Jack joined the Kentucky National Guard and became a member of the Harrodsburg tank company.
 The reason he joined the Guard was that his wife's cousin, Bacon Moore, convinced him to join.
-Moore was also the company commander.
-He told Jack that he could use the extra money to make things at home easier.
-Jack used it to pay his mortgage.
+Moore was also the company commander and told Jack that he could use the extra money to make things easier at home.
+Jack used the extra money to pay his mortgage.

-In early 1941, Field was transferred to Headquarters Company when the company was created.
-Since he was now officially a driver, he did not have to drill as hard.
-He often drove Col. Moore to meetings.
+In early 1941, Jack was transferred to Headquarters Company when the company was created.
+Since he was now officially a driver, he did not have to drill as hard, and he often drove Col. Moore to meetings.

 Being assigned to HQ Company meant that Jack met the National Guardsmen from the other companies who also had been transferred to the company.
 He recalled that the soldiers from Janesville, Wisconsin, loved to drink beer.
 They would go out and buy a case a beer, but instead of putting the empties in the case, they put the bottles in the attic of the barracks.
 By the time they left for Louisiana, the ceiling was ready to cave in from the weight of the bottles.